mieubrisse/personal-writing/building-the-factory/post.md

 Today I was showing a friend my workflow engine that I'm using to automate my personal life.

-He insisted I need to write it up as a post, so here it is.
+He insisted I write it up as a post, so here it is.

 > ⚠️  I'm going to assume you're moderately technical.
 If you're not, you might still find this interesting - you'll just need to do more Googling.